-Students, student organizations, faculty and staff can be nominated for the following awards.
+Students, student organizations, faculty and staff can be nominated for the following awards:

 Emerging Leader Award

-This award is in recognition of a freshman or sophomore or a first or second year graduate in our community who has shown a passion and affinity for diversity and inclusion work.
+This award is in recognition of a freshman or sophomore and a first or second year graduate in our community who has shown a passion and affinity for diversity and inclusion work.
 The Emerging Leader Award recognizes a member who has already made significant contributions to the community and has demonstrated the potential for leadership and continuing service.

 • Student must be a freshman or sophomore or a first or second year graduate student who has participated in diversity groups, programs, or initiatives on campus.

 • Student has taken on a leadership role or volunteered to take on extra responsibility for an organization, group, project, or event related to diversity and multicultural work.

 • Student furthered the mission of diversity and inclusion through an organization, through their coursework, through participation in multicultural awareness events or through leadership